 Mercury Levels and Consumption Guidelines

 Like all predatory fish, bass can accumulate mercury in their tissues over time.
-However, this isn't unique to bass – it affects all carnivorous fish species.
+However, this is not unique to bass – it affects all carnivorous fish species.
 The FDA's official guidelines recommend limiting consumption of predatory freshwater fish to 2-3 servings per week.

 Smaller bass (12-15 inches) contain significantly less mercury than larger specimens.
 This is because mercury bioaccumulates over time, meaning older, larger fish have had more years to absorb this heavy metal.
 Most state health departments publish specific consumption advisories for local waterways.